-Pursuant to the issuance of flow-through shares in prior years, the Company renounced related qualified exploration expenditures for tax purposes.
+Pursuant to the issuance of common shares with flow-through tax benefits to the shareholders ("flow-through shares") in prior years, the Company renounced related qualified exploration expenditures for tax purposes.

 The Company was required to expend the equivalent amount on qualified exploration expenditures within certain time periods.
 The Company believes it has expended the entire amount on qualified exploration expenditures within the required time periods.